 Through careful topic ideation and competitive research, we find topics that are high traffic and low to moderate competition so that we can write a stellar piece of content that is more useful and relevant than the other results, ensuring it’s success.
 Each of these new blog posts are new hooks in the sea that you didn’t have before, and the more hooks you have out there, the more fish you’ll catch over time.

 An elementary example: you are a company that sells beach balls.
-Instead of directly tackling the search phrase “buy beach balls”, we start writing posts like “15 of The Best Toys to Bring to The Beach”, or “Are You Allowed to Play Music At The Beach?”.
+Instead of directly tackling the search phrase “buy beach balls”, we start writing posts like “15 of The Best Toys to Bring to The Beach”, or “How to Throw The Perfect Beach Party”.
 If you consider user intent, the user most likely intends on visiting the beach soon, and if they land on a site that sells hilarious or clever beach balls, they are very likely to engage and buy.
-Not only that, but you’re also providing extra value to your existing visitors, who are certainly beachgoers.
+Not only that, but you’re also providing extra value to your existing visitors, who are almost certainly beachgoers.

 Take a massive website like Expedia for example, a client I worked with.
 Their most recent post at the time of writing is called “10 Best Places to See Fall Foliage in the United States”.
 This seems somewhat arbitrary at first, but let’s think about the user’s intent.
 Why are they curious about seeing fall foliage?
 There is a high probability that most of the people searching for that are considering a trip soon and want to find somewhere they can see some beautiful red, orange, and yellow trees on hillsides.
 After looking at some gorgeous photos, they realize they’re on Expedia, and they can book a plane ticket and hotel in minutes.
 Not only that, but this specific search query is very specific and low competition, making it an easy win.
 Now it starts to make sense.